the-events-calendar/the-events-calendar-category-colors/readme.txt

 Yes.
 [The Events Calendar plugin](http://wordpress.org/extend/plugins/the-events-calendar/) is written by Modern Tribe, Inc. It requires at least The Events Calendar v2.0.5.

+= My calendar is taking on the styling of my first event of the month =

+There are two things you can try.

+1. With help from Barry Hughes, I've adapted a function that will remove the category class tag that appears in the article tag on that page.
+Usually this is when the **Default Page Template** is selected in the Events Calendar Settings.
+Simply <a href="https://gist.github.com/4324054">add the code in this gist</a> to your theme's _functions.php_ file.
+If it causes problems, and it may, just remove the code and try #2.

+2. Using <a href="http://tri.be/support/documentation/events-calendar-themers-guide/">Themer's Guide for The Events Calendar</a> create a new _ecp-page-template.php_, adjust this new template to correspond to how you want your calendar displayed and choose **Default Events Template** from the Events Calendar Settings.

 = Where can I report bugs? =

 Add a new topic on the [WordPress Support Forum](http://wordpress.org/tags/the-events-calendar-category-colors).